 1. That girl has a mind of her own.Roxy, or any horse, brings her own perceptions and preferences to every situation.
 (So I do, of course.)
-Trying to understand circumstances from Roxy’s perspective helps me make more sensible choices and communicate them more clearly to her.
+Trying to understand circumstances from Roxy’s perspective helps me make more sensible choices and communicate them to her more clearly.

 2. Trail rides are not Roxy’s thing.I get that now.